-Small occasional doses of carbinoxamine are probably acceptable during breastfeeding.
+Small occasional doses of clemastine are acceptable during breastfeeding.
 Larger doses or more prolonged use may cause drowsiness and other effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
+Single bedtime doses after the last feeding of the day may be adequate for many women and will minimize any effects of the drug.
 The nonsedating antihistamines are preferred alternatives.